dressupgeekout/rite-club-companion/README.md

 all sorts of interesting ways pertaining to the Rite Club's (unofficial) [Pyre][] tournaments.

+Its primary purpose is to modify Pyre in such a way that rites are automatically recorded on the official [Rite Club Web][] server, [noxalas.net](http://noxalas.net:9292) when rites are completed.

 It runs on macOS, Windows and Linux, which are the three platforms on which Pyre is officially supported.